 This story was originally published and last updated .

-However, there are a few ways you can speed up a Fire tablet.
-We're not miracle workers, and these steps won't turn your tablet into a high-end device, but there's a good chance you'll see a noticeable difference in performance afterwards.
+We aren't miracle workers, of course—and these steps won't turn your tablet into a high-end device—but there's a good chance you'll see a noticeable difference in performance afterwards.

 Clear cache partition